Oil and chemicals all need handling with care.

 It’s much easier and more sustainable to separate out these items beforehand.
 They are then treated to make them inert or disposed of in other ways.
 Some things can even be usefully recycled.

 Any liquids that aren’t allowed in landfill shouldn’t be poured down the drain either!
-Examples are engine oil, leftover cleaning products (not the eco kind), industrial chemicals, any household item with ‘toxic’, ‘poison’ or ‘hazardous’ on the label, acids, paint, paint thinner, full or partly-full aerosol cans, including paint cans, hairsprays, etc.
+Examples are engine oil, leftover cleaning products (not the eco kind), industrial chemicals, any household item with ‘toxic’, ‘poison’ or ‘hazardous’ on the label, acids, paint thinner, full or partly-full aerosol cans, including hairsprays, etc.

 Electronic waste, such as computers and phones, contain toxic substances that should be separated and recycled.